openappsec/attachment/README.md

 This repository will host Attachments for different platforms.
 The first one is the open-appsec attachment for NGINX, implemented as a standard NGINX dynamically loadable module (plugin).

-## open-appsec NGINX / Kong attachment compilation instructions
+## open-appsec NGINX attachment compilation instructions
 *We provide an example for compilation instructions on Alpine, the attachment can be comiplied on other environments that match the environment hosting nginx, yet compilation instructions could need adjustment*

 The attachment can be compiled to support an existing nginx server or an nginx/ingress-nginxdocker.